logo image

 Ben Brookes

-As head of the RMS Consulting Services team, Ben overseas the services work that helps customers maximize the benefits available from working with RMS models, data and applications.
+As head of Moody's Consulting Services team, Ben oversees the services work that helps customers maximize the benefits of working with Moody's RMS models, data, and applications.
 He leads a multi-disciplinary services team, comprising nearly 50 individuals with a combined market experience of more than 200 years.

-During his 16 years with RMS, Ben has led numerous services teams, as well as business development for the establishment of best practices in new markets for RMS, such as public sector and broad financial services.
-Ben is closely involved in the significant investments RMS is currently making in climate change.
+During his 16 years with Moody's, Ben has led numerous services teams, and business development for establishing best practices in new markets for the business, such as public sector and broad financial services.
+Ben is closely involved with the significant investments that Moody's makes in climate change.
 Ben holds an MEng in engineering mathematics from the University of Bristol.

 cta image